eclipse-archived/ceylon-lang.org/documentation/1.3/tour/interop.md

   Java arrays, `java.util.List`, and `java.util.Map`, and
 - the containment operator (`element in container`) may be used with the type `java.util.Collection`.

+This is syntax sugar you don't even have in Java itself!

 <!-- try: -->
     import java.util { JArrayList=ArrayList }